 Another option is the iShares TIPS Bond ETF (TIP), which also invests in a variety of different types of inflation-linked bonds.

-Cryptocurrency is a type of digital asset that uses cryptography to secure its transactions and to control the creation of new units.
+Cryptocurrency is a type of digital asset that uses cryptography to secure its transactions and control the creation of new units.

 That’s why Bitcoin is the most well-known cryptocurrency, but there are many others, such as Ethereum, Litecoin, and Ripple.